-- For backpacking, you might want to consider getting a real backpack, one that does not get uncomfortable or too heavy after 10 minutes of walking.
+- For backpacking, you might want to consider getting a real backpack.
+It should not get uncomfortable or too heavy after 10 minutes of walking.

 - If you want to save on check in luggage for flights, carry-on sized packing is an option.
-It is extremely hard, but once you have limited your personal belongings to a minimum, travelling not only becomes a lot more comfortable, but also liberates your mind.
+It is extremely hard to pack light, but it is worth it.

-Finally, doublecheck everything.
-It is impossible to check too many times, unless you are seriously running out of time and need to catch a plane.
+Finally, double-check everything.
+It is impossible to check too many times, unless you are seriously running out of time.
 These questions can guide you through the final long term travel checklist:

 - What happens to my old job, apartment, and the life I leave behind?

 - How much travel budget will I need and how much have I saved up?